wessenstam/gts21/snow/policies/policies.rst

 #.
 Under **Credentials**, click **Add/Edit credentials**.
 Specify a password the **ROOT** credential (ex. *nutanix/4u*).

-   This will be configurable for the user at runtime, but Calm requires a default value by provided before the Blueprint can be launched.
+   This will be configurable for the user at runtime, but Calm requires a default value be provided before the Blueprint can be launched.

    .. figure:: images/22.png